planet-nine-app/planet-nine/FOSSialism-2025.md

 Now you could imagine different kinds of interactions with this extension.
 Say one which would allow a blogger to benefit from your next purchase _regardless of whether that purchase was made on their site or not!_
-The bases you join keep what you're buying relevant to you, and anyone can benefit.
+The bases you join keep what your buying relevant to you, and anyone can benefit.

 ## Roadmap